 Take the opportunity to get to know your Citizen and Young Citizen of the Year a little better.

-Citizen of the Year - Mr Murray Jones
+Citizen of the Year - Mr Ross and Mrs Helen Krause

-Young Citizen of the Year - joint winners Mr Daniel Hawkins and Miss Alexandra Toogood
+Young Citizen of the Year - joint winners Mr Jole Hoffmann and Miss Jessica Toogood